General Residential Homestead Exemption

 When filing for the General Residential Homestead exemption and the Disability Homestead exemption, you must file an application no later than one year after the date you paid the taxes on the homestead or the taxes became delinquent, whichever comes first.
 When filing for the over-65 exemption during the year, in order to qualify for the over-65 exemption for a prorated portion of that year, you must file no later than the first anniversary of the date you become age 65.

 Benefits of Exemptions

-All school districts within Grayson County grant a reduction of $15,000 from your market value for a General Residential Homestead exemption.
+All school districts within Grayson County grant a reduction of $100,000 from your assessed value for a General Residential Homestead exemption.
 Some taxing units also offer additional optional reductions for the homestead exemption.
 In addition, each school district will grant a minimum reduction of $10,000 from the market value for an over-65 exemption.
-For optional exemptions, the governing body of each taxing entity decides whether it will offer the exemption and at what percentage.
+For optional exemptions, the governing body of each taxing entity decides whether it will offer the exemption and at what percentage or amount.

 Over-65 Tax Deferral